 "Next Time Wipe the Lipstick Off Your Collar", perhaps one of the longer song titles you'll ever encounter, is an interesting ballad.
 In short, the woman outlines how the simple things are enough for their relationship - but he's got to stop fooling around with others (or at least hide the evidence).

 Finally, the title track and Sheila's first big hit "the Glamorous Life".
 This is definitely my favorite tune from the record.
-It went top ten on the US Billboard Hot 100 and the Billboard R&B charts.
+As the first single, it went to number 7 on the US Billboard Hot 100 and number 9 on the Billboard R&B charts.
 It also hit number 1 on the US dance charts.
 This song was always a big club favorite.
 The floor was full before the opening sax part ended - everyone loved it!
 I love its message too "without love it ain't much".

 I had this album on vinyl and no doubt played it at least a hundred times.
 I got it on CD a couple years ago.
 Clearly it is a favorite of mine.
 I like that the six songs offer a lot of variety in the thirty plus minutes total running time.
 I was even lucky enough to see many of them performed live when the Purple Rain tour rolled through Buffalo, NY, in December of that year.